ThomasKSH/openshift-workshops-master/docker.md

 Remember that Projects group resources together.

 ````
-$ oc new-project guestbook
+$ oc new-project userXX-guestbook     // where XX is your username
 ````

 The *new-project* command will automatically switch you to use that *Project*.
 You will see something like the following:

 ````
-Now using project "guestbook" on server "https://10.2.2.2:8443".
+Now using project "userXX=guestbook" on server "https://pixy.io:8443".

 You can add applications to this project with the 'new-app' command.
 For example, try: